PowerLoom/docs/docs/build-with-powerloom/devnet/Glossary.md

 ### Snapshot Composition

-The protocol state collects finalised snapshots for incremental epochs against contracts configured as data sources.
+The protocol state collects finalized snapshots for incremental epochs against contracts configured as data sources.
 These snapshots can be further composed according to the use case.

 We can compose snapshots on top of base snapshots for single or multiple contracts by:
 - Combining individual snapshots of trade volume and fees across multiple pair contracts.
 - Spanning a specific set of epochs that satisfy a time duration (e.g., 24 hours).

+To learn more about Snapshot Composition, start with this [guide](https://docs.powerloom.io/docs/Protocol/data-composition), then explore [Data Points](https://docs.powerloom.io/docs/build-with-powerloom/use-cases/existing-implementations/uniswapv2-dashboard/data-points) for a use case-driven approach, and finally read through [Closer Look at Snapshots](https://docs.powerloom.io/docs/build-with-powerloom/use-cases/existing-implementations/uniswapv2-dashboard/closer-look-at-snapshots) for a detailed understanding.

 ---